BackerKit/browser-extension/README.md

 All changes have to be applied into `/js`, `/css`, `/img` folders.
 To build the sources into corresponding packages run,

+Make sure you have installed gulp via NPM
 ```bash
 $ gulp
 ```